Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Negatives:

 • The sulfur smell is really strong, like rotten eggs.
-Not everyone's into that.
+Not everyone's into that…so be prepared.

 • Entrance fees are kind of expensive compared to other spots in Iceland.